top of page

 bottles and cans

-bottles and cans recounts daniel eduardo martinez's life journey, detailing his struggles with alcohol, relationships, and the pursuit of his culinary career. through personal anecdotes and reflections, it is an exploration of addiction, redemption, and the quest for identity--from arizona to texas, to new york and back again to arizona: a testament to the often tangled morass of life and the spirit of those who strive to overcome imperfect and sometimes terrible circumstance.
+bottles and cans recounts daniel eduardo martinez's life journey, detailing struggles with alcohol, relationships, and the pursuit of his culinary career. through personal anecdotes and reflections, it is an exploration of addictive behavior, redemption, and the quest for identity--from arizona to texas, to new york and back again to arizona: a testament to the often tangled morass of life and the spirit of those who overcome imperfect and sometimes terrible circumstance.

 i write the words, but i yell within